school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 ### Getting the data

 You stretch your arms, grab a coffee, and off you go!
 First, you have to find the electoral data.
 For this example, we are going to analyze the Brexit Referendum Results.
-The results data, compiled by the Electoral Comission are available in .csv format.
+The results data, compiled by the Electoral Comission are available [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/results.csv) in .csv format

 You also want to align it with a dataset which gives various demographic information about regions, in order to try various analyses.
-The file is in .dta format, a filetype that you can not open in Excel.
+The file is available here (https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/demographics.dta) in .dta format, a filetype that you can not open in Excel.

 Let's download those 2 files and store them in a folder called `electoral-data`.